 To get Gospel conversations rolling, you or even a student could give a brief talk and Gospel message.
 Try posing deeper questions for students to discuss in small groups after the talk.
 You and other leaders could join some of the groups and help guide conversations.
 Either way, this is incredible practice for students to articulate their faith and a great time for new teens to get to know God.

-4. Collect canned goods
+4. Collect canned goods.

 “Hello!
-We’re your neighbors from [Church Name] and we’re doing a canned food drive for the holidays.
+We’re your neighbors from [Church Name], and we’re doing a canned food drive for the holidays.
 Do you by any chance have any food you’d be willing to donate?” *If they say no, follow up with: “No problem!
 Is there anything we could pray about for you right now before we leave?” *If they say yes, wait for them to return with the food and then ask the same question about prayer.

-If you want to give students an opportunity to directly interact with those in need, organize a time to volunteer at a homeless shelter, community center, or other local organization where students can serve others.
+If you want to give students an opportunity to directly interact with people in need, organize a time to volunteer at a homeless shelter, community center, or other local organization where students can serve others.

-This is actually a great event for the cooler weather because many of these organizations need help indoors.
+This is actually a great event for the cooler weather, because many of these organizations need help indoors.
 Again, students should be prepared to have Gospel conversations with those they meet, but it’s also important to respect the guidelines of the organization you’re working with.

-7. Rake leaves for people in need
+7. Rake leaves for people in need.

-8. Dare 2 Share LIVE
+8. Sign up for Dare 2 Share LIVE.

-Dare 2 Share LIVE 2022 is practically here, so if you’re looking for a last-minute but powerful outreach event for your youth group, make sure to register today!
+Dare 2 Share LIVE 2023 is practically here, so if you’re looking for a last-minute but powerful outreach event for your youth group, make sure to register today!